 misogynist capitalism finished

-A male saturated finance industry collapsed the global economy five years ago, thus the first proactive response of the US Congress to the GFC to enact fair inclusion
+A male saturated finance industry collapsed the global economy with the global financial crisis of 2007.
+The the first proactive response of the US Congress was to

-laws for women.
-Misogynist capitalism is in itís death throes, as further evidenced with the global campaign for the fair inclusion of women on boards of directors
+enact fair inclusion laws for women.
+Misogynist capitalism is in itís death throes, as further evidenced with the global campaign for the fair inclusion of women on

 14 January, 2013

-If giving men and women the same opportunity to contribute is the goal the standout concern beyond education, employment, entrepreneurship and equity on boards of
+If giving women and men the same opportunity to contribute is the goal the standout concern beyond education, employment, entrepreneurship and equity on boards of

 directors, is governance, the opportunity for women to exercise power equitably with men in Australiaís parliaments.